Working Holidays in New Zealand: basic information to hit the ground running

 Ferry (Cook Strait, Picton – Wellington):

-Long distance busses for backpackers and travellers, hop-on, hop-off:
+Long distance buses for backpackers and travellers, Hop-on, Hop-off:

 Tourist information in New Zealand